-Selling expenses as a percentage of revenue decreased to 43.1% for the three-month period ended March 31, 2015 from 46.7% for the same period in 2014.
-Selling expenses as a percentage of revenue in the first quarter of 2015 were lower due to a reduction in the number of Sales Leaders qualifying for incentive trips and other promotional incentives.
+Selling expenses as a percentage of revenue increased to 42.1% for the three-month period ended September 30, 2015 from 41.2% for the same period in 2014.
+Selling expenses as a percentage of revenue decreased to 42.6% for the nine-month period ended September 30, 2015 from 43.9% for the same period in 2014.
+Selling expenses as a percentage of revenue in the first nine months of 2015 were lower due to a reduction in the number of Sales Leaders qualifying for incentive trips and other promotional incentives.
 In addition, the salaries of our sales employees in Mainland China are fixed for a three-month period of time, until they are adjusted during a quarterly evaluation process.
 Consequently, our selling expenses as a percentage of revenue were relatively high in the first quarter of 2014 because a portion of our sales compensation remained fixed while our revenue was negatively impacted by the voluntary measures we took in Mainland China during that quarter.